-When you are asked about work environments, your best bet is to try to stay relatively neutral, since at this stage in the interview process you don't know what it would be like to work for the company.
+When you are asked about work environments, your best bet is to try to stay relatively neutral since, at this stage in the interview process, you don't know what it would be like to work for the company.
 It’s a good idea to maintain that you are flexible and adapt happily in any environment.
 You wouldn’t want to say anything to damage your chances of getting to the next stage in the hiring process.

-For instance, if you are an accountant, you can say that you are flexible in terms of work environment, but perform best when you have a relatively quiet space so you can drill into the numbers without distraction.
+For instance, if you are an accountant, you could say that you are flexible in terms of your work environment, but that you perform best when you have a relatively quiet space so you can drill into the numbers without distraction.